mitgar14/etl-workshop-2/README.md

 ### Enviromental variables

-> From now on, the steps will be done in VS Code.
+> [!IMPORTANT]
+> Remember that you must use the absolute routes to the path.

-To establish the connection to the database, we use a module called *connection.py*.
-In this Python script we call a file where our environment variables are stored, this is how we will create this file:
+For this project we use some environment variables that will be stored in one file named ***.env***, this is how we will create this file:

 1. We create a directory named ***env*** inside our cloned repository.

 2. There we create a file called ***.env***.

 3. In that file we declare 6 enviromental variables.
-Remember that the variables in this case go without double quotes, i.e. the string notation (`"`):
+Remember that some variables in this case go without double quotes, i.e. the string notation (`"`).
+Only the absolute routes go with these notation:
   ```python
   # PostgreSQL Variables